Schmorl’s nodes are a disc herniation into a spinal bone named after a pathologist late 1920’s

 The authors recommend health care professionals be aware of the connection between these nodes and stenosis.
 They recommend lumbar stabilization exercises may be useful in preventing or delaying stenosis as a consequence of Schmorl’s nodes.[5]

-• A 2021 study in Current Medical Research and Opinion found intradiscal vacuum phenomenon was closely associated with severe disc degeneration, Modic changes, and subchondral sclerosis, which severely decreases the ability of bone stress absorption and disc protection leading to increased inflammatory factors altered disc nutrition and enhanced disc degeneration.
-This possibly indicates long term effects of nodes.
+Nodes are associated with lower disc height, degenerative spinal stenosis, osteophytes, vacuum phenomenon (radiographic description of gas in the vertebral body), smoking and higher bone height.[6]
+Intradiscal vacuum phenomenon is closely associated with severe disc degeneration, Modic changes, and subchondral sclerosis (hardening and thickening of the bone beneath cartilage in a joint).
+This severely decreases the ability of bone to absorb stress as well as protect the disc leading to increased inflammation, altered disc nutrition, and enhanced disc degeneration.
+This possibly indicates long term effects of nodes.[7]

 Treatment For Schmorl’s Nodes